almostearthling/when-command/support/docs/tutorial.md

 > **Note**: Depending on the amount of data, the first backup can take quite a long time in order to be carried out: consider the option of forcing a full backup by issuing the command `restic backup Documents Pictures` from the command line in your home directory, before automating it using **When**.

 First off, we launch the configuration utility: if the program icons for **When** had been created as described in the installation instructions, then clicking _Configure When_ on the desktop or in the _Start_ menu should be sufficient.
-Other options are to launch `when config` from the command line or, if there is an instance of **When** running, to right-click the clock-shaped system tray icon, and to select _Configurator..._ from the context menu.
+Other options are to launch `when config` from the command line or, if there is an instance of **When** running, to right-click the clock-shaped system tray icon, and to select _Configurator_ from the context menu.
 The result is the same, apart from what we'll see below for the latter, that is the configuration GUI utility is launched, and we will click the _New_ button, which in turn allows us to select a _Command Based Task_:

 ![TutorialBackup01](graphics/tutorial_task_new_cmd01.png)